Howl: Decoding Wolves & Talking to Dogs

 Excerpt from Audio Book

 Howl: The Secret Language of Wolves reveals how wolves (Canis lupus) communicate with sound.
 It is about their—not our—language, much of which has been secret to us.
 We all know the howl, and many can imitate it.
 But wolves have over 20 different vocalizations, including barks, whimpers, whines, moans, yelps, growls, snarls, yips, yaps, woas, and even teeth clacking.
-Using modern technology leveraging artificial intelligence, observations in the wild, and over 100,000 hours of audio recordings from the Greater Yellowstone ecosystem, this book explores the mysteries of wolf communication, including insights in to our own and our dogs’ languages.
+Using modern technology leveraging artificial intelligence, observations in the wild, and over 100,000 hours of audio recordings from the Greater Yellowstone ecosystem, this book explores the mysteries of wolf communication, including insights on how to understand your own dog's communication.

 Understanding Spectrograms